byui-cse/cse251-course/week01/prepare.md

 # Overview

 The first week of the course is an introduction to the topic of parallelism and concurrency.
-Since this course uses the programming language Python for all assignments, we will spend some of the first week reviewing the Python language and Python packages that will we be using.
+Since this course uses the programming language Python for assignments, we will spend some of the first week reviewing the Python language and Python packages that we will be using.

 Please carefully read the syllabus so you will know how to best allocate your time and focus your efforts.
 The Syllabus is found in Canvas (I-Learn).

 # Preparation Material

-This course assumes that you have used Python and you are familiar with it.
-We will be using Python classes for our coding examples and assignments.
-Please refer to [Software Requirements](../overview/software.md) for details.
+This course assumes that you have programmed in Python using classes.
+Please refer to [Software Requirements](../overview/software.md) for details and a review of Python.

 # Course Introduction